enkidevs/curriculum/mongodb/intro/crud-2/delete-documents-2.md

 To delete exactly one document based on specified criteria we need to add `true` or `1` for the `justOne` boolean parameter.

-When using `.remove()` to delete a singular document, it works the same way as the `.findOneAndDelete()` method by deleting the first matching document.
+When using `.remove()` to delete a single document, it works the same way as the `.findOneAndDelete()` method by deleting the first matching document.

 **Note:** The `justOne` parameter is false by default.